 Impact on business and employment

 According to the impact assessment, there are no businesses affected.
-The 5 farm enterprises will about 1.12 % of their leased land.
+The 5 farm enterprises will lose about 1.12 % of their leased land.
 Remaining portion will allow these farm enterprises to continue with their operations and agricultural laborers will be able to keep on working.

 Therefore, it is confirmed that the project will not affect the employment of those agricultural labourers and they will be able to continue working on the remaining parts of the farmlands.